brettwooldridge/HikariCP/README.md

 ------------------------------
 #### Configuration (knobs, baby!)
-HikariCP comes with *sane* defaults that perform well in most deployments without additional tweaking.
+HikariCP comes with *sane* defaults that perform well in most deployments without additional tweaking. **Every property is optional, except for the "essentials" marked below.**

 <sup>:paperclip:</sup>&nbsp;*HikariCP uses milliseconds for all time values.*